-To understand how investors make a profit using arbitrage, it helps to consider a simple example of arbitrage.
+To understand how investors make a profit using arbitrage, it helps to consider a simple example of the strategy.

-If you wanted to engage in arbitrage, you would purchase XYZ shares from the NYSE and sell them at the same time on the Euronext.
-That would earn you a profit of 25 cents per share.
-While this might not seem significant, if you were buying and selling 10,000 shares, you would make $2500 in a single transaction.
+To act on the arbitrage opportunity, you purchase ABC shares from the NYSE and sell them at the same time on the Euronext.
+You earn a profit of $0.25 per share.
+Although this might not seem significant, if you were to buy and sell 10,000 shares, you would make a profit of $2,500 in a single transaction.

-Nowadays, price discrepancies can last a matter of milliseconds.
-In addition, the price discrepancies are usually very small, so it generally doesn’t make sense to attempt arbitrage strategies unless you have a sizable amount to invest.
+Of course, arbitrage can’t happen unless there are pricing discrepancies between financial institutions.
+And nowadays, such price discrepancies can last a matter of milliseconds.
+In addition, they're usually minuscule, so it generally doesn’t make sense to attempt arbitrage strategies unless you have a sizable amount to invest.

-Because of this, arbitrage has been increasingly carried out by so-called “high-frequency traders” who use algorithms and ultra-fast computers and internet connections to scan markets and execute very high volumes of orders quickly.
+As such, arbitrage is more often carried out by so-called “high-frequency traders” who have knowledge of foreign-exchange markets and use algorithms, ultra-fast computers, and internet connections to scan markets and execute high volumes of orders quickly.